 Want to understand and get along with others?
 Wish to be well-liked and win people to your way of thinking?
-In this summary, we’ll give a synopsis of the book “How to Win Friends and Influence People”.
-Do download a FREE pdf infographic, text and audio summary of How to Win Friends and Influence People here!
+In this free “How to Win Friends and Influence People” summary, you’ll learn just that!
+Although it was first published in 1936, Dale Carnegie’s principles and insights are still powerful today for any situation that involves people.
+Read more below, or download a FREE copy of the full summary bundle in pdf text infographic and audio formats!

 Each of the points here can be applied on their own, but the tips are most effective when they are applied sincerely from the heart, rather than used as techniques to cajole or manipulate others.

 Everyone wants to feel important/ wanted.
 Criticizing someone is not only fruitless, it will put him on the defensive, hurt his sense of pride, and even arouse resentment.
 Instead of criticizing, try to understand why people do what they do.

 The only way to make someone do something is to make them want to do it.
 People want to do things because of the gratification they get, and the need to be appreciated or feel important is one of the deepest human desires.
 If you can fulfil that need, people will love you.
 Constantly ask yourself: “What can I honestly admire about this person?”, and show people your appreciation, every time, everywhere.

 3) Arouse in the other person an eager want.

 To inspire an “eager want” in someone, you need to first think from his perspective and put his needs before your own.
 Talk about what they want and explicitly explain how your suggestions will accomplish their goals.
 Try to enjoy the feeling of unselfishly trying to serve others without any recourse to yourself.

 “We are interested in others when they are interested in us”, and we tend to like people if they admire us.
 Greet others with enthusiasm that shows you are pleased to see and talk to them, genuinely care about them and their interests, and take time and energy to do thoughtful, selfless things that matter to them.